Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • John Dee (1527–1608/09)

-• Role: Mathematician, astronomer, astrologer and advisor to Queen Elizabeth I.
+• Role: Mathematician, astronomer, astrologer, and advisor to Queen Elizabeth I.

 • Isaac Newton (1643–1727)

-• Hermetic Influence: His work was influenced by Hermetic ideas about the interconnectedness of nature.
+• Hermetic Influence: His work was influenced by hermetic ideas about the interconnectedness of nature.

 • Helena Blavatsky (1831–1891)

-Fundamentals of Modern Science
+Foundations of Modern Science

 Influence on Psychology